 When you get to Suomenlinna you can choose to have a guided tour or just check out the publicly available information and wander around on your own.
 I’d suggest taking something for a picnic with you, as there are multiple breathtaking spots where to just sit and take in your surroundings.

 There are several cafes on the island as well but as with the majority of things in Finland, those aren’t cheap.

 The 40-meter-high SkyWheel is located near the Market Square and is easily reachable by foot from the city center.
 From the top, you can see a lot of the city and the surrounding islands.
 The basic option costs 13 Euros.

 Seurasaari Open-Air Museum

-The island is isolated and gives you a feeling that you are suddenly in the Finnish countryside a few hundred years ago.
+The island is isolated and gives you a feeling that you were suddenly in the Finnish countryside a few hundred years ago.
 There are several cottages, farmsteads, and manors relocated from all around Finland to this island.

 Museum tickets cost around 10 Euros (depending on the season).
 I visited this island on a June evening and just wandered around without paying anything.
 That’s probably because the opening hours were already over and there was no excursion or anything.
 The island was interesting anyway, as there were descriptions for the different houses and the view of the far-away Helsinki was nice.